 Anorgasmia presents itself in 5 different ways depending on the symptoms and situations that lead to it:

-- Primary: When a woman has not had even one orgasm, despite masturbating or having sex.
+- Primary: When a woman hasn’t even had one orgasm, despite having masturbated or had sex.

 - Secondary: When a woman suddenly loses the ability to orgasm, despite never having problems with this before.

 - Absolute: When no circumstance or method gives pleasure.

 - Relative: When a woman can reach orgasm through a certain type of stimulation.
 For example, only vaginal or only clitoral.

 - Situational: When climax is only possible in certain situations.